 Below are the top five reasons why Ireland could be an ideal study destination:

 1. World-Class Education System

 Education Ireland has a world-class system, backed by some of the top-ranked institutions in Europe and globally acclaimed educational degrees and credentials.
-Universities in Ireland have rapidly advanced in several fields including pharmaceuticals, chemistry and technology.
+Universities in Ireland have rapidly advanced in several fields including pharmaceuticals, chemistry, and technology.
 Ireland is a well-known and reputed global hub for scientific research as well.
-In the year 2019, 28 scientists in Ireland were ranked amongst the top 1% in the whole world for their pioneering contributions.
+In the year 2019, 28 scientists in Ireland were ranked among the top 1% in the whole world for their pioneering contributions.
 Ireland is also a land of scholars and literary icons like Oscar Wilde, James Joyce, Samuel Beckett, W.B.
-Yeats and Bram Stoker.
+Yeats, and Bram Stoker.
 There are splendid degrees in English Literature in Ireland.
-The Trinity College library at Dublin houses one of the world’s most famous and important books over the ages, namely the 1000+ years old Book of Kells from the medieval era.
+The Trinity College library in Dublin houses one of the world’s most famous and important books over the ages, namely the 1000+ years old Book of Kells from the medieval era.

 2. High-quality institutions

 1 out of 10 full-time students in Ireland is an international student.
 This goes to show the level of excellence and quality standards maintained by top-rated educational institutions in the country.
 The Irish Government makes it a point to track and supervise the quality of education in Ireland through the NFF (National Framework of Qualifications).
 This means that irrespective of the university that you are enrolling in, the education quality will remain absolutely uniform.
 This is one of the key reasons to study in Ireland.
 The high-quality study abroad programs in the country will delight academics and researchers alike.